La Coupole: Background

 The V-2 rocket was one of several innovative long-range weapons developed by the Germans after the failure of the Luftwaffe to strike a decisive blow against Britain.
 It was a revolutionary weapon—the world's first operational SRBM—that had been developed in a secret programme begun in 1936.
 The German leadership hoped that a barrage of rockets unleashed against London would force Britain out of the war.
 Although Adolf Hitler was at first ambivalent, he eventually became an enthusiastic supporter of the V-2 programme as Allied air forces carried out increasingly devastating attacks on German cities.

 The 12.5-ton missile, standing 14 m high on its launch pad, was fuelled primarily by liquid oxygen (LOX) and ethanol.
 Deploying the V-2 on a large scale required far more LOX than was available from existing production sites in Germany and the occupied countries.
 New sources of LOX were required, situated close to the missile launching sites to reduce as far as possible the loss of propellant through evaporation.
 The missile's operational range of 320 km meant that the launch sites had to be fairly close to the English Channel or southern North Sea coasts, in northern France, Belgium or the western Netherlands.

 Because of the complexity of the missile and the need for extensive testing prior to launch, the V-2's designers at the Peenemünde Army Research Center favoured using heavily defended fixed sites where the missiles could be stored, armed, and fuelled from an on-site LOX production plant before launching.
 But the German Army and the V-2 project's head, Major-General Walter Dornberger, were concerned that the sites would be vulnerable to aerial attack by the Allies.
-The Army's preferred option was to use Meillerwagens, mobile firing batteries, which presented a much smaller target for the Allied air forces.
+The Army's preferred option was to use Meillerwagen, mobile firing batteries, which presented a much smaller target for the Allied air forces.

 The Army was nonetheless overruled by Hitler, who had a long-standing preference for huge, grandiose constructions.
 He preferred fixed installations along the lines of the virtually impregnable U-boat pens that had been built to protect Germany's U-boat fleet.
 In March 1943, he ordered the construction of a massive bunker (now known as the Blockhaus d'Éperlecques) in the Forest of Éperlecques near Watten, north of Saint-Omer.
 The bunker was soon spotted by Allied reconnaissance, and on 27 August 1943, a raid by 187 Boeing B-17 Flying Fortress bombers wrecked the construction site before it could be completed.
 A surviving portion was reused by the Germans as a LOX production facility.